 The whole album gives you this distinct impression of a band playing on stage, stepping right out of this proverbial garage.
 Really scratchy, crunchy, down to guitars, drums and a lot of voice.
 I really like the oomph of Caveman, followed by Magic Mushroom acting as a precursor to the center piece, the album title Peyote Queen.

-The band released a video for the title track, again featuring the priestly dude getting into more trouble than in the previous video.
-I always have to chuckle, seeing the Italian countryside used as Texas with a lot of underlying, very Italian, tongue-in-cheek innuendo:
+The band released a video for the title track.
+This again features the priestly dude getting into more trouble than in the previous video.
+I always have to chuckle, seeing the Italian countryside used as Texas.
+With a lot of underlying, very Italian, tongue-in-cheek innuendo:

 True to their style, the album features a lot of pretty good riffing and soloing.
 Just give their tune some time in your headphones and it will reveal its gems.
 For instance Road to the Temple features stellar solo straight in the midst of psychedelic, fume laden chunks of rock.
 Now, what else in this record?
-Well, it is growing a bit stale towards the end, but let me mention the very last track Electric Woman for its grooviness, not the best track, but still good.
+Well, it grows a bit stale towards the end.
+But let me mention the very last track Electric Woman for its grooviness.
+Not the best track, but still good.

 It is not easy to find fault with Peyote Queen.
 The album is – as said before – very loud, but mixing and mastering are pretty well done.
 Gorilla Pulp sail along their set course.
 Straight and true over this henna-colored ocean with no sail quivering in this steady and bong-influenced wind of theirs.
 The genre they use is of course nothing new, but the way they crunch along puts a smile on my face.
 Well done.

 And now I hunger for some decent Tex-Mex.
 Where is this next Chipotle restaurant, dammit?
 Do they have that over here?
 Or do I really have to go to Texas?